Independent Community & Health Concern: Richard Taylor

 The party had one MP in the House of Commons, Richard Taylor, who won a surprise landslide victory in the 2001 general election standing for the Wyre Forest constituency, which includes Kidderminster.
 He was the only person not from a major party elected as an MP from an English constituency in the 2001 Parliament.
 Health Concern benefited from a decision by the Liberal Democrats not to put up a candidate of their own.

 Taylor was re-elected as member for Wyre Forest in the 2005 election, albeit with a considerably reduced majority.
-The party lost its only seat in the 2010 election to the Conservative candidate, Mark Garnier, by a margin of 2,643 votes.
+The party lost its only seat in the 2010 election to the Conservative candidate, Mark Garnier, by a margin of 2,643 votes; the Liberal Democrats did field a candidate in 2010 having not done so in 2001 and 2005, which may have contributed to Taylor's defeat.

 Taylor was awarded an MBE in the Queen's Birthday Honours List in 2014, for services to Worcestershire, particularly Kidderminster Hospital.

+Deregistration

+It was deregistered on 9th November 2023.

 Local government

 ICHC is also active in local government.
 It is currently the major party in the Progressive Alliance coalition which is currently in control of Wyre Forest District Council after getting 8 seats in the 2019 election.
 Before the 2004 local elections it held 16 seats on Wyre Forest District Council, making it the largest party, but in those elections it lost half of these seats to the Conservative Party.
 The 2005 local elections to Worcestershire County Council, held on the same day as the general election, also saw Health Concern perform poorly, losing five of its six seats.
 However, in the 2006 local elections for the district council, it held its own, making one net gain to take its representation from eight to nine.
 In the 2007 local elections its representation again increased, from nine to 10 members.
 The party then gradually lost seats on Wyre Forest District Council, with just 7 seats after the 2014 elections.

 After the May 2014 local elections, Health Concern lost two district seats, reducing the overall number to seven, but managed to gain control of Bewdley Town Council, taking seven of the 13 available seats, a gain of three.

 The party previously stood candidates for Shropshire Council, and had won seats, however it did not stand any candidates in the 2021 election.